These values speak to the ways that an UN|HUSHED facilitator brings the content to their participants:

 - All questions deserve to be answered.
 This is true even when facilitators may think that a question is designed to be shocking or is inappropriate in some way.
 It is the facilitator’s responsibility to answer the question in a way that is informational and appropriate given the setting and participants’ ages.

 - Participants learn from each other.
-Peer-to-peer dialogue offers potential for a different kind of learning and growth from facilitator lecture or even participantto- facilitator dialogue.
+Peer-to-peer dialogue offers potential for a kind of learning and growth that is different from facilitator lecture or even participant-to-facilitator dialogue.
 This kind of learning is particularly important in sexuality education because it is between peers that participants will be navigating sexual behavior.

 - Facilitators are always learning.
-For a facilitator to have constant curiosity about their content area is to create a dynamic internal environment that brings energy to their facilitation that is difficult to achieve in other ways.
+When a facilitator has ato constant curiosity about their content area, they create a dynamic internal environment and bring energy to their facilitation that is difficult to achieve in other ways.
 Within the field of sexuality, which covers a wide range of topics, there is always the possibility of learning more.